 Candyman captured the zeitgeist of the early 1990s with its examination of the dichotomy between black and white America.
 This was a time when hip hop was rapidly gaining both popularity and credibility – artists like Public Enemy and Ice Cube rapped about ghetto life, racism, and the political and social issues affecting African Americans at the time.
 These same issues were portrayed in cinema in films such as 1989’s Do the Right Thing and 1991’s Boyz n the Hood.
 Horror often addresses the fears, anxieties and issues of the time so it’s no surprise a film like Candyman emerged a year after Boyz n the Hood, looking at race relations through the lens of horror.
 What is surprising (or unfortunately for many, not so), is how relevant Candyman still is.

-Along with this new blood, some of the original cast are due to return including the original Candyman himself, Tony Todd.
+Along with this new blood, some of the original cast return including the original Candyman himself, Tony Todd.
 Appearing in numerous genre films before and after, it’s Candyman that remains Todd’s defining role.
 He ensured the character would go on to become a horror icon with his commanding presence, eloquent speeches and deep baritone voice.
 The hook for a hand and chest full of bees didn’t hurt either.